TrackPolitics logoTrackPolitics

 Financial Interests

-She has 12 declared financial interests, including miscellaneous entries; gifts, benefits and hospitality from UK sources and from sources outside the UK; and earnings from employment, ad hoc payments, and visits outside the UK.
+She has 12 declared financial interests, including miscellaneous entries, gifts, benefits and hospitality from UK sources and from abroad, employment earnings, ad hoc payments, and visits outside the UK.

 Generated 21 February 2026